 Author of Adopt-A-Highway.
 Senator Stirling is also the father of the highly successful Adopt-a-Highway program.
 He authored and then championed a bill to address the problem of highway litter.
 His concept was simple--authorize a public/private partnership to allow individuals, organizations, and businesses to help maintain sections of California's highways.
 To date, more than 120,000 Californians have cleaned and enhanced over 15,000 miles of roadside by removing litter, planting trees and wildflowers, removing graffiti, and controlling vegetation.

-Leading at a Higher Level.
+Author of Three Books.
 In addition to authoring the Davis-Stirling Act that bears his name, Mr. Stirling authored over 200 pieces of legislation and two state constitutional amendments.
-He also authored two books: Leading at a Higher Level, a book on public administration reform, and Asked and Answered, a book on practical courtroom evidence.
+He also authored three books: Leading at a Higher Level, a book on public administration reform, and Asked and Answered, a book on practical courtroom evidence.
+His latest work is "The Noblest Motive," a textbook on public administration based on his experiences of having served in all three branches if the government, executive, legislative, and judicial, and at every level, local, regional, state, and Federal.
+Copies can be obtained via Amazon.

 Military Service.
 Mr. Stirling also served in the military.
-While in the Service, he commanded a large 550-man unit in Korea and was awarded the Combat Badge for infantry operations along the DMZ.
-He was then assigned to the 12th Special Forces (Green Berets), went to airborne school, and became an A team commander.
-From there, Mr. Stirling was assigned to the Pentagon before retiring from the Army as a Major.
+While in the Service, he commanded a 550-man unit in Korea and was awarded the Combat Badge for infantry operations along the DMZ.
+He was then assigned to the 12th Special Forces (Green Berets), went to airborne school, and became an A Team commander.
+From there, Mr. Stirling was assigned to the Pentagon before retiring from the Army.

 Juris Doctor.
 Western State University, San Diego, CA